abishekatp/notes/2025/leetcode_problems/0001_intro.md

 # LeetCode

+## Language Choice(Rust)

+- Initially I started solvig these problems using Golang because it is simple and yet powerful.
+But later switched to Rust language because it is more `secure`, `not garbage collected`(using `ownerships` and `lifetimes`), has compile time advantages(`macros`, `error handling`) and mainly it is `fully community backed`(like PostgreSQL).

-This section contains my solution for Leetcode problems using the programming langual `Golang`. `All these questions are created and provided by Leetcode and I have no rights to those problems`.
+This section contains my solution for Leetcode problems. `All these questions are created and provided by Leetcode and I have no rights to those problems`.
 I am just sharing these solutions so that it might be helpful to someone.

 Source - [LeetCode](https://leetcode.com/problems/)

 # Overview of problems